-Proper care of your child's teeth and gums includes brushing and rinsing, routine dental exams, and any necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.
+Proper care of your child's teeth and gums includes brushing and rinsing daily.
+It also includes having routine dental exams, and getting necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.

 Healthy teeth and gums are essential to your child's overall good health.
-Injured, diseased, or poorly developed teeth can result in poor nutrition, painful and dangerous infections, and problems with speech development and self-image.
+Injured, diseased, or poorly developed teeth can result in:

 CARING FOR AN INFANT'S TEETH